microsoft/ApplicationInsights-dotnet/Readme.md

-Microsoft Application Insights for Asp.Net vNext applications
+Microsoft Application Insights for ASP.NET 5 applications
 =============================================================

-This repository has a code for [Application Insights monitoring](http://azure.microsoft.com/en-us/services/application-insights/) of [Asp.Net vNext](https://github.com/aspnet/home) applications.
+This repository has a code for [Application Insights monitoring](http://azure.microsoft.com/en-us/services/application-insights/) of [ASP.NET 5](https://github.com/aspnet/home) applications.
 Read about contribution policies on Application Insights Home [repository](https://github.com/microsoft/appInsights-home)

 Getting Started
 ---------------

 [Application Insights monitoring](http://azure.microsoft.com/en-us/services/application-insights/) is a service that allows you to collect monitoring and diagnostics information about your application.
-[Getting started](https://github.com/Microsoft/ApplicationInsights-aspnetv5/wiki/Getting-Started) guide shows how you can onboard your Asp.Net v5 web application to use Application Insights SDK.
+[Getting started](https://github.com/Microsoft/ApplicationInsights-aspnet5/wiki/Getting-Started) guide shows how you can onboard your ASP.NET 5 web application to use Application Insights SDK.

 Application Insights collects lots of out-of-the-box information like requests, exceptions and usage.
 It also allows to configure additional data collection.
-[Configure](https://github.com/Microsoft/ApplicationInsights-aspnetv5/wiki/Configure) guide demonstrates the most common tasks you may want to do.
+[Configure](https://github.com/Microsoft/ApplicationInsights-aspnet5/wiki/Configure) guide demonstrates the most common tasks you may want to do.

 Repository structure